 Identity and access management tools are critical to strengthening security and ensuring compliance.
 These tools can also help automate many manual processes, increasing efficiency and reducing human error.
 To help you find the right IAM tool for your organization, we’ve compiled a list of the top IAM tools in 2024.

-Lumos is a modern identity management company that helps organizations manage their employees' access to apps and data with a unified platform approach.
+Lumos is an AI-driven identity management platform that helps organizations manage their employees' access to apps and data with a unified platform approach.
 Companies like Mars and GitHub use Lumos to boost productivity by ensuring employees get the right access at the right time, cut unnecessary app spend by removing stale licenses and duplicate software, and reduce risk by mitigating identity-related attacks.

 Lumos drives significant productivity and security gains for customers with automated joiner-mover-leaver provisioning workflows, just-in-time access for privileged entitlements, and automated user access reviews - all within a single platform that costs 20% of traditional solutions and is 10x faster with AI-powered implementation.